Back to Tutorials

 Mitigation and Monitoring for Unpatchable Systems

 Not all systems can be immediately patched.
 Legacy systems or those requiring change management approval need alternative protections.
-Here's a comprehensive mitigation strategy:
+Here's a thorough mitigation strategy:

 Network-Level Protections